shoaibmalek21/DRF_App/README.md

 Install req.py file using this command

-- pip install -r req.py
+- pip install -r requirements

  Serve API on localhost